mouli1508/AI-textbook-Q-A-using-RAG/documentation/2-concept_of_memory.md

 - Inject it into the right part of the prompt
 - Update and adapt the memory based on feedback and actions

-The result is a chatbot that appears consistent, aware, and helpful across conversations — even though the model itself has no actual memory.
+The result is a chatbot that appears consistent, aware, and helpful across conversations, even though the model itself has no actual memory.

 ---